usdigitalresponse/usdr-gost/README.md

 > CREATE DATABASE usdr_grants;
 ```

 Create .env file in server workspace based on the .env.example.
 See Deployment section for more information on the .env file.
+Also create .env file in client workspace based on the .env.example file.

 Set environment variable pointing to local postgrest DB, this is used for migrations